 - Distribute appreciation fairly.
 Not everyone deserves a blue ribbon in the workplace, but everyone does deserve respect and recognition.
 You have to find the balance that works for your team.
 Don’t pile on so much praise that it loses its impact, but don’t make any employees feel left out, either.

 - Make employee appreciation a team effort.
-The Gallup poll about employee appreciation revealed another important piece of information: employees want to feel appreciated by their peers as much as by their bosses.
+Employees want to feel appreciated by their peers as much as by their bosses.
 Develop a system that gives employees opportunities to show appreciation for each other in meaningful ways.